api3dao/old-api3-docs/docs/beacon/v0.1/functions/README.md

 <TOC class="table-of-contents" :include-level="[2,3]" />

 [RrpBeaconServer.sol](https://github.com/api3dao/airnode/blob/master/packages/airnode-protocol/contracts/rrp/requesters/RrpBeaconServer.sol)
-serves Beacons sourced from Airnode.
+serves Beacon values sourced from Airnode.
 A Beacon is a live data point associated with a `beaconId` which is derived from a `templateId` and additional parameters.
 This is suitable where the more recent data point is always more favorable, e.g., in the context of an asset price data feed.